 If your business has the tools and resources, it’s easy to track your revenue versus your spending to turn leads into clients.
-Email service providers, landing page builders, and the like often have built-in tools to help you see at a glance what your conversion rates are.
+Email marketing software, landing page builders, webinar software platforms and the like often have built-in tools to help you see at a glance what your conversion rates are.

 If you’re a small business, you can use the formula below to compute for your conversion rates manually:

 Lead Conversion Rate = Total No. of New Customers / Number of Leads * 100

 Note that lead conversion rate in this case refers to leads who become customers.

 Once your sales and marketing teams track this number, you can identify which are your highest revenue-generating campaigns, compare your ad spend, and compute for your ROI.

 Your customer acquisition ratio is basically the ratio of your customer lifetime value and customer acquisition cost (CAC).

 This metric can give a good estimate about how much value you get from a certain customer versus how much it costs to acquire that customer.